UoB-COMSM0110/2024-group-11/README.md

 ## Evaluation

-### Quality Evaluation
+### Qualitative Evaluation
-We used two methods, Think Aloud and Heuristic Evaluations, in the quality evaluation.
+The Qualitative Evaluation used two methods, Think-aloud and Heuristic Evaluations.
 They helped us understand the users’ thoughts well and helped with improvements in the next stage.

 #### Think Aloud
 We have set up two tasks for Think Aloud: